BrandenStoberReal/gopost/README.md

 # GoPOST
-GoPOST is a proof-of-concept DDoS tool designed to exploit unprotected HTTP POST endpoints to overwhelm the target server with data.
+GoPOST is a proof-of-concept DoS tool designed to exploit unprotected HTTP POST endpoints to overwhelm the target server with data.

 The tool has built-in proxy support, but requires self-compiling with your proxies in the ``proxies.txt``  file. ``This tool will not run without proxies``, as it would get ratelimited extremely quickly by the target server.
 I have packaged some example internal proxies with the project.